muratk5n/thirdwave/en/README.md

 With China also high on the agenda for the leadership election, Mr Kishida has accused Beijing of wanting to export 'its authoritarian system'"

 ---

+"Japan: Ruling party votes for Fumio Kishida [as PM]"

+---